Our brain seeks to make the

 images begins as a TV camera lens focuses its light on the

-photo-diode array of charged-coupled-devise or CCD.
-CCD
+photo-diode array of a charged-coupled-devise or CCD.

-photo-diodes convert light to electrical current.
-Each
+CCD photo-diodes convert light to electrical current.

-assigned color -- red, green, or blue.
+its assigned color -- red, green, or blue.

 The CCD electronically scans the array at 60*